In 1991, On the cover of TV Guide: “John Goodman”. Other Articles: Star Trek, Katey Sagal

 In 1994, "The Madness of King George" was released by The Samuel Goldwyn Company; Nicholas Hytner (director); Alan Bennett (screenplay); Nigel Hawthorne, Helen Mirren, Ian Holm, Amanda Donohoe, Rupert Graves, Rupert Everett.
 Geoffrey Palmer, Jim Carter, Julian Rhind-Tutt, Julian Wadham, Anthony Calf, Adrian Scarborough, John Wood, Jeremy Child, Struan Rodger, Janine Duvitski, Caroline Harker, Roger Hammond, Cyril Shaps, Selina Cadell, Alan Bennett, Nicholas Selby; Period; Live Action

-In 1996, “That's How It Is (It's Like That)” by Redman peaked at number 95 on the U.S. pop singles chart.
+In 1996, “Lady Picture Show” by Stone Temple Pilots peaked at number 53 on the Alt-U.S. pop singles chart.

-In 1996, “2 Become 1” by Spice Girls peaked at number 1 on the U.K. pop singles chart.
+In 1996, 🎄 “Christmas Eve (Sarajevo 12/24)” by Savatage peaked at number 49 on the Alt-U.S. pop singles chart.

-In 1991, “A Hazy Shade Of Winter / Silent Night” by Simon And Garfunkel peaked at number 30 on the U.K. pop singles chart.
+In 1991, “A Hazy Shade Of Winter / Silent Night” by Simon and Garfunkel peaked at number 30 on the U.K. pop singles chart.

 In 1996, “Blow Up The Outside World” by Soundgarden peaked at number 40 on the U.K. pop singles chart.